dataset-ninja/ticam/ABSTRACT.md

 <span style="font-size: smaller; font-style: italic;">Real images.
 IR-image, depth image with 2D bounding box annotation, segmentation mask.</span>

 A noticeable constraint in existing car cabin datasets is the omission of certain frequently encountered driving scenarios.
 Notably absent are situations involving passengers, commonplace objects, and the presence of children and infants in forward and rearward facing child seats.
 The authors have conscientiously addressed this limitation by capturing a diverse array of everyday driving scenarios.
 This meticulous approach ensures that our dataset proves valuable for pivotal automotive safety applications, such as optimizing airbag adjustments.
 Using the same airbag configuration for both children and adults can pose a fatal risk to the child.
-Therefore, it is imperative to identify the occupant class (person, child, infant, object, or empty) for each car seat and determine the child seat configuration (forward-facing FF or rearward-facing RF).
+Therefore, it is imperative to identify the occupant class (*person*, *child*, *infant*, *object*, or *empty*) for each car seat and determine the child seat configuration (forward-facing FF or rearward-facing RF).
 The dataset also includes annotations for both driver and passenger ***activity***.
 Recognizing ***activity*** is not only vital for innovative contactless human-machine interfaces but can also be integrated with other modalities, such as driver gaze monitoring.
-This integration enables a robust estimation of the driver's state, activity, awareness, and distraction—critical factors for hand-over maneuvers in conditional or highly automated driving scenarios.
+This integration enables a robust estimation of the driver's state, activity, awareness, and distraction critical factors for hand-over maneuvers in conditional or highly automated driving scenarios.
 A notable omission in widely used in-car cabin datasets is their lack of multi-modality.

 In addressing this gap, the authors present a comprehensive set of depth, RGB, and infrared images, emphasizing the inclusion of 3D data annotations.
 These images were systematically captured within a driving simulator, employing a Kinect Azure device securely positioned near the rear-view mirror.
 This setup offers a more practical viewpoint compared to other datasets and a mounting position that can be faithfully replicated within actual cars.
 The utilization of Time-of-Flight depth modality is chosen for its distinct advantages.
 Depth images offer enhanced privacy as subjects remain unidentifiable, exhibit increased resilience to variations in illumination and color, and facilitate natural background removal.
 The authors furnish 2D and 3D bounding boxes, along with class and instance masks, for depth images.
 These annotations can be directly applied for training on infrared images and, with some pre-processing, on RGB images as well.
 This is possible since the relative rotation and translation between depth and RGB cameras are known and provided.
 Furthermore, the authors enhance the dataset's comprehensiveness by including annotations for activity recognition tasks, ensuring a thorough coverage of input modalities and ground truth annotations.